Central welcomes students back to school

 As the new school year begins, school officials are taking COVID precautions seriously and implementing health and safety measures such as mandated mask-wearing on school grounds and on school buses and frequent handwashing.

-In addition to this, some Central schools are welcoming students back to classrooms in stages, with girls returning to school Thursday and boys returning Friday.
+In addition to these precautions, some Central schools are welcoming students back to classrooms in stages, with girls returning to school Thursday and boys returning Friday.

 A detailed list of Central Community School System's COVID guidelines can be found below.